Alex Dunne

+Racing career

 Karting

 Dunne began karting at the age of eight, taking a number of victories in local competitions.
 He would then progress to national competitions in 2015, winning the Motorsport Ireland 'IRL' and '0' Plates and also taking home the Ironside Trophy.
 That year he would also make his first competitive appearance outside of Ireland, racing in the Super 1 National Championship in the United Kingdom.
-Following two years of competing on the British Isles, Dunne started racing in mainland Europe in 2018.
-He would stay in European karting until 2020, with his highlight being winning the WSK Champions Cup in 2019.
+Following two years of competing across Ireland and Great Britain, Dunne started racing in mainland Europe in 2018.
+He remained in European karting until 2020, with his highlight being winning the WSK Champions Cup in the OK-Junior class in 2019.

 Formula 4

 2021

 Dunne made his single-seater racing debut in 2021, racing for Pinnacle Motorsport in the F4 Spanish Championship.
-His season started out in positive fashion, as he scored a pole position on debut and, having fallen back to fifth owing to a poor start, finished third in his first ever race.
-However, following just three rounds him and the team parted ways, leaving the Irishman 16th in the overall standings by season's end.
+His season started out in positive fashion, as he scored a pole position on debut in Spa-Francorchamps.
+Despite having fallen back to fifth owing to a poor start, finished third in his first ever race.
+Following the round, Dunne would only score twice in the next two rounds that he competed in.
+Following the Portimão round, Dunne and the team parted ways, leaving the Irishman 16th in the overall standings with 30 points at the end of the season.

 It was announced in September of the same year that Dunne would be joining US Racing as part of their ADAC F4 Championship line-up.
-At his first round at the Hockenheimring, the Irish driver picked up two second places, with his next appearance at the track yielding a pair of pole positions.
-He finished eighth in the standings, beating a number of full-time competitors.
+At his first round at the Hockenheimring, the Irish driver had an impressive debut, picking up two second places.
+His next appearance at the track yielded a pair of pole positions, although that round brought a retirement and two fourth places.
+He finished eighth in the standings with 76 points, beating a number of full-time competitors.